highcharts/node-export-server/README.md

   - `@returns {Object}` A copy of the global options object, or a reference to the global options object.

-- `function updateOptions(newOptions, getCopy = false)`: Updates a copy of the global options object or a reference to the global options object, based on the `getCopy` flag.
+- `function updateOptions(newOptions, getCopy = false, strictCheck = true)`: Updates either a copy of the global options object or a reference to the global options object, depending on the getCopy flag, using the provided newOptions, which may or may not be validated.

   - `@param {Object} newOptions` - An object containing the new options to be merged into the global options.
   - `@param {boolean} [getCopy=false]` - Determines whether to merge the new options into a copy of the global options object (`true`) or directly into the global options object (`false`).
 The default value is `false`.
+  - `@param {boolean} [strictCheck=true]` - Determines if stricter validation should be applied.
+The default value is `true`.

   - `@returns {Object}` The updated options object, either the modified global options or a modified copy, based on the value of `getCopy`.